iov-one/iovns-rest-api/README.md

-# BNS-Proxy
+# IOV Name Service REST API

-The usage of this BNS-proxy is very simple, to install it, run:
+The usage of this iovns-rest-api is very simple, to install it, run:

 ```
 yarn install